Vistula Veneti: Historic references to the Early Slavs

 It is also clear that the Franks in later centuries (see, e.g., Life of Saint Martinus, Fredegar's Chronicle, Gregory of Tours), Lombards (see, e.g., Paul the Deacon), and Anglo-Saxons (see Widsith's Song) referred to Slavs both in the Elbe-Saal region and in Pomerania generally, as Wenden or Winden (see Wends), which was a later corruption of the word Veneti.
 Likewise, the Franks and Bavarians of Styria and Carinthia referred to their Slavic neighbours as Windische.
-A term still used sparsly today as en exonym for the Slovenes and sometimes also as an endonym by the Carinthian Slovenes.
+A term still used sparsely today as en exonym for the Slovenes and sometimes also as an endonym by the Carinthian Slovenes.

 It has not been shown that either the original Veneti or the Slavs themselves used the ethnonym Veneti to describe their ethnos.
 Of course, other peoples, e.g. the Germans (called so first by the Romans), did not have a name for themselves other than localized tribal names.

 Controversies

 Roland Steinacher states that "The name Veneder was introduced by Jordanes.
 The assumption that these were Slavs can be traced back to the 19th century to Pavel Josef Šafařík from Prague, who tried to establish a Slavic Origin.
 Scholars and historians since then viewed the reports on Venedi/Venethi by Tacitus, Pliny and Ptolemy as the earliest historical attestation of Slavs.
 "Such conceptions, started in the 16th century, resurfaced in the 19th century where they provided the basis for interpretations of the history and origins of Slavs."

 Considering Ptolemy's Ouenedai and their location along the Baltic sea, the German linguist, Alexander M. Schenker, asserts that the vocabulary of the Slavic languages shows no evidence that the early Slavs were exposed to the sea.
 Schenker claims that Proto-Slavic had no maritime terminology and further claims it even lacked a word for amber.
-Based on this belief, and the fact that Ptolemy refers to the Baltic Sea as the "Venedic" Bay, Schenker decides against a possible identification of the Veneti of Ptolemy's times, with today's Slavs.
+Based on this belief, and the fact that Ptolemy refers to the Baltic Sea as the "Venedic" Bay, Schenker decides against a possible identification of the Veneti of Ptolemy's times with today's Slavs.
 According to Gołąb, Schenker's conclusion is supported by the fact that to the east of the Venedae, Ptolemy mentions two further tribes called Stavanoi (Σταυανοί) and Souobenoi (Σουοβενοι), both of which have been interpreted as possibly the oldest historical attestations of at least some Slavs.